Movement Diameter vs Case Diameter

 • Reduced structural integrity

-• Forced design constraints
+• Forced constraints on assembly

 External design must follow internal structure.